charvey/charvey.github.io/_posts/2017-11-05-starting-with-a-spark.md

 layout: single
 title:  "Starting with a Spark"

-tags: java hadoop spark data
+tags: Java Hadoop Spark Data
 ---

 In order to get back into the [Hadoop](http://hadoop.apache.org/) and Big Data world I decided to try out [Apache Spark](https://spark.apache.org/).
 Apache Spark is a project in the [Hadoop family](https://hortonworks.com/ecosystems/) that is a framework for computing data across a cluster.
 Because Spark data stays in memory it can be much faster than just running a simple MapReduce job.